 Where to start?
-We sorted through races big and small (all scheduled for June through October 2016) and selected the coolest, craziest run in every state.
-From kooky themes to routes so picturesque you’ll be tempted to stop and take a photo (PR be damned), there’s a reason for everyone to log some miles.
+We sorted through races big and small (all scheduled for June through the end of the year) and selected the coolest, craziest run in every state.
+From kooky themes to routes so picturesque you'll be tempted to stop and take a photo (PR be damned), there's a reason for everyone to log some miles.

 Keep reading for the 50 running races you should check out this year.